 Key things to know before you go to a White Sox game

-- Parking opens 2 hours before the start of the game and gates 90 minutes before.
+• Parking opens 2 hours before the start of the game and gates 90 minutes before.

-- All tickets are digital and can be scanned from a mobile device.
+• All tickets are digital and can be scanned from a mobile device.

 Is going to a White Sox game safe?

-As a general rule, I don’t like to discuss “safety” on this site.
+As a general rule, I don’t like to discuss safety on this site.
 There is such a wide range in people’s comfort levels, personal experience and baseline safety practices.
-Someone from the city, who takes the train regularly and often explores different neighborhoods is going to feel safer at a White Sox game than someone driving in from Galena to Chicago for the first time to watch the game.
+Someone from the city, who takes the train regularly and often explores different neighborhoods is going to feel safer at a White Sox game than someone driving in from Galena to Chicago for the first time to watch a game.

-You are as safe as anywhere inside the stadium.
+You are about as safe as anywhere inside the stadium.
 The issue is usually with the neighborhood around it.
 The area around the stadium, on game days, is crowded and heavily secured.
 If you’re taking public transportation, it’s going to be more crowded and “safer” than if you were taking the Red Line at night when there wasn’t a game.

 As a general statement, going to a White Sox game is about as safe as going to most any tourist attraction in the city.
 You face the same risks as you would at any crowded location, like pickpocketing and scammers (and the larger looming risk that this is America and awful things can happen literally anywhere, anytime).
-These are the same risks you’d face at a Cubs game or Lollapalooza or Navy Pier.
+These are the same risks you’d face at a Cubs game or Lollapalooza or visiting Navy Pier.

 We personally felt completely safe going to a White Sox games with our baby.
 We’ve done it before and we’ll do it again.
-Onward!

 How to get to a White Sox Game